Let’s face it, communication is essential to everything we do.

 Font psychology: What your “type” says about you

 Thanks to something called the “picture superiority effect”, human beings are more likely to recall visual stimuli than anything else.
 This means that if you want your brand to be remembered, you need to enhance its visual appeal, and that’s where typography psychology comes in.

-Before we dive into the details of typography in logo design, and how font psychology can impact your audience, it’s worth exploring why certain typefaces have such a significant emotional appeal.
+Before we dive into the details of typography in logo design, and graphic design, and how font psychology can impact your audience, it’s worth exploring why certain typefaces have such a significant emotional appeal.